styxit/HTPC-Manager/README.md

 - Upgraded qBittorrent module
 - Added a option for robots.txt
 - Stats module is sortable
-- Xbmc addons tab and a volume slider instead of a progressbar
+- Xbmc addons tab, where you can search/execute and a volume slider instead of a progressbar
 - Reduced size on static files
 - Set wanted catagory while adding movies in Couchpotato
 - Option on branch you want to use.
+- Docker support
 - Various fixes

+TODO:
+- Sickrage
+- Ipcamera module

 See here for full list:
 https://github.com/Hellowlol/HTPC-Manager/compare/styxit:master...master2